 A blood clot (a clump of blood) that forms in a vein and causes inflammation is called thrombophlebitis.
 Symptoms include pain, tenderness, warmth, and redness along the length of a vein.

-A clot may form either in a vein just under the surface of the skin (superficial thrombophlebitis) or in a vein deep in the leg (deep vein thrombosis, or DVT).
-Clots in a vein just under the skin rarely cause serious problems because they do not travel through the bloodstream.
-Once this kind of blood clot has been diagnosed by a health professional, the person can often care for the symptoms safely at home.
+A clot may form either in a vein just under the surface of the skin (superficial thrombophlebitis) or in a deep vein (deep vein thrombosis, or DVT).

 Thrombophlebitis can occur in any vein, but it is most common in the leg veins.
 Clots in a deep leg vein (deep vein thrombosis) are serious because a clot can break loose and travel through the bloodstream to the lung (pulmonary embolism).

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.